 - Custom packaging: Depending on your business and branding, you may offer highly customized packaging or kitting.
 Sometimes, 3PLs or fulfillment centers don’t offer high levels of customization, although most do offer branded packaging and some level of kitting.

 - Less control: When you outsource this process, you will have less control and often less flexibility.
+It’s important to ensure your provider offers consistent and effective communication as part of your fulfillment solution, so you are aware of what’s going on with every step of the process at all times.

 “To make this decision, it’s important to completely understand your order volume, operating procedures and challenges, as well as the pros and cons of each fulfillment option.
 Insourcing fulfillment can be a good option for smaller businesses that are just getting started, while outsourcing can greatly increase your efficiency and the ability to scale your operations.”